Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
 Looks nice!
-Easy to read even with tagless final approach.
+Easy to read even with Tagless Final approach.
 But what about initialization?
 Well, implicits reduce boilerplate significantly, composition instead of inheritance makes dependencies easy to reason about.

 {{< highlight scala >}}